Instructions for Authors

 The summary of the study should be provided in separate heading of conclusion.
 Concepts that are already addressed should not be repeated in this section.
 Unnecessary generalizations should be avoided.
 The author can address the possible implications for current practices or give recommendations only if applicable.

 If an article contains any person's data, such as individual details, audio-video material, etc., individual’s consent should be sought.
 In the case of children, parent’s consent or legal guardian must be sought.
 All such case reports must be properly complied with before publication.

 i) Availability of Data:

-This statement should explain how readers can access data that supports the results of the study and clearly explain the reasons why the available data cannot be released.
+The statement should describe how readers can access data that supports the findings of the study, and clearly outline the reasons why unavailable data cannot be published.

 j) Conflict of Interest:

 Authors should declare all relevant interests that may be considered contradictory.
 Authors should explain why every interest can represent a conflict.
 If there is no conflict, the authors should state this.

 k) Funding Statement: